 When a seaman is injured due to the negligence of his or her employer, the seaman will be permitted to file a lawsuit against the employer to recover damages.
 The types of damages available in these types of cases are similar to those in a traditional personal injury lawsuit and include past lost wages as well as the compensation for loss of future earning capacity.

-Unlike your unearned wages and maintenance and cure benefits, in order to recover compensation for lost wages and loss of future earning capacity you must prove you were harmed by the negligent actions of your employer or fellow crewmembers.
+Unlike your unearned wages and maintenance and cure benefits, in order to recover compensation for lost wages and loss of future earning capacity as a Jones Act seaman, you must prove you were harmed by the negligent actions of your employer or fellow crewmembers.
 While the burden of proof in these types of cases is very low, it is important to work with a lawyer who can gather and preserve the evidence needed to properly support your claim.